Founder of high street fashion chain Mango dies in accident

 Mr Andic was born in Istanbul, but moved to Catalonia in the 1960s.

 He founded Mango in 1984.
-The brand’s first UK store opened in 1999 and there are now more than 60 branches across the country.
+The brand’s first UK store opened in 1999 and there are now more than 40 standalone branches across the country.

 In a statement, Mr Ruiz said: “Isak has been an example for all of us.